Entanglement and apparent thermality in simulated black holes: Hawking effect in chiral black hole metric

 which, using the only relevant and non-zero Christoffel coefficients $\tilde{\Gamma}^t_{xt}=\frac{1}{2} g^{tt}g_{tt,x}$ and $\tilde{\Gamma}^x_{xt}=\frac{1}{2} g^{xt}g_{tt,x}$, can be solved for $\nu=x$ to yield

-Substitution of the relevant values for the components of the covariant and contravariant Gullstrand-Painlevé metric tensors, which are given in Eq.~\eqref{Equation: Gullstrand-Painleve Metric Tensor}, into the above equation and evaluating the resultant expression at the event horizon gives the following surface gravity:
+Substitution of the relevant values for the components of the metric tensor corresponding to the Gullstrand-Painlevé line element of Eq.~\eqref{Equation: Gullstrand-Painleve metric line element} into the above equation and evaluating the resultant expression at the event horizon gives the following surface gravity:

-as defined for an observer that is located an infinite distance from the event horizon.